Nurech/account-project/README.md

 ## Scaling Considerations
 To support horizontal scaling, we could consider implementing load balancers and container orchestration with Kubernetes and Rancher.
 Current microservices are stateless, so scaling should be straightforward.
-Rabbit MQ should prevent concurrency issues.
+Rabbit MQ **should** prevent concurrency issues.
-Though there might be issues scaling rabbitMQ itself, but should work with multiple nodes in cluster environment using mirrored queues for high availability.
+Though it might be tricky scaling rabbitMQ itself.
+But should be doable with multiple nodes in cluster environment using mirrored queues.

 ## Performance
 Stress tests implemented using JMeter indicate transaction handling capabilities; details available in report.